vaneseltine/nominally/paper.md

 `python-nameparser` [@python-nameparser],
 `probablepeople` [@probablepeople],
 and `name-cleaver` [@name-cleaver].
-`Nominally` is designed to be superior to these packages in its core use case: parsing single human names in Western name order.
+`Nominally` improves upon these packages in its core use case: parsing single human names in Western name order.
 `Nominally` began from a fork of `python-nameparser`, initially aiming to refactor code and improve certain test cases.
 As development continued through a complete overhaul, the current core state of `nominally` accurately handles a wider range of names.
 `Probablepeople` and `name-cleaver`
-both extend their processes to simultaneously address segmenting multiple names, organizations, or politician names.
+both extend their processes to simultaneously address capturing the details of multiple names, politicians, or companies.
 By narrowing the scope to single human names, `nominally` loses the broader applications of these packages but gains accuracy in this core capacity.

 # Examples

-In its simplest application, `nominally` can parse one name string into a dictionary of segmented name fields:
+In its simplest application,
+`nominally` can parse one name string into a dictionary of segmented name fields:

 ```python
 >>> from nominally import parse_name